HEnquist/camilladsp/README.md

 For Windows you also need the "Build Tools for Visual Studio".
 Get them from here: https://aka.ms/buildtools

+When building on Linux the Alsa backend is always enabled.
+Similarly, building on Windows always enables the Wasapi backend.
+And building on macOS always enables the CoreAudio backend.

-By default both the Alsa and PulseAudio backends are enabled, but they can be disabled if desired.
-That also removes the need for the the corresponding system Alsa/Pulse packages.
+By default both the PulseAudio and Jack backends are disabled, but they can be enabled if desired.
+Leaving them disabled also means that the corresponding system Jack/Pulse packages aren't needed.

 By default the internal processing is done using 64-bit floats.
 There is a possibility to switch this to 32-bit floats.
 This might be useful for speeding up the processing when running on a 32-bit CPU (or a 64-bit CPU running in 32-bit mode), but the actual speed advantage has not been evaluated.
 Note that the reduction in precision increases the numerical noise.